lkeeble/chat/README.md

 # README #

 ### What is this repository for? ###
-* Code files for a simple chat utility
+* Code files for a simple chat utility.
+The goal is simplicity so that people who run PHP websites can easily add a chat feature to them.
+Eventually if enough people run a chat server then we can get away from using Facebook messenger and other centralized chat services which do not respect privacy.

 ### How do I get set up? ###
 * Needs a web server (e.g. apache) with PHP 5.2 or higher and the PHP sqlite3 PDO driver installed.